microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     fields: Field[];
 }

+// Warning: (ae-missing-release-tag) "CodebookStrategy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum CodebookStrategy {
+    // (undocumented)
+    DataTypeAndMapping = "data type and mapping",
+    // (undocumented)
+    DataTypeOnly = "data type only",
+    // (undocumented)
+    MappingOnly = "mapping only"
+}

 // Warning: (ae-missing-release-tag) "Constraints" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public